Which of the following functional groups is not typically found i... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is not typically found in amino acids?
+Which of the following functional groups is not typically found in organic molecules?

 A